goodevibes/n8n-agentic/README.md

 ```

 ## Building Your Own Agent

+The vibe8n panel is **agent-agnostic** - it works with any backend that implements the `/chat` API contract.

+### Quick Start: Use the Example Agent

+We provide a minimal reference implementation in `examples/simple_agent.py`:
+- ~400 lines of Python
+- Connects to any MCP server (n8n-mcp, filesystem, GitHub, etc.)
+- No auth, no billing, no database - pure protocol demo
+- Perfect starting point for customization

+See `examples/README.md` for setup instructions.

+### Building From Scratch

 Want to build a custom agent?
 You need an HTTP API with one endpoint: